 - a.
 SF-270, Request for Advance or Reimbursement Not Applicable - b.
 SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
 SF-425, Federal Financial Report For HOPWA, this form is only partially filled out for submittal.
 All of the information captured in this form except for the program income and indirect expenses sections is already provided through our financial and reporting systems.
-Grantees are required to only complete the sections on Program Income (part 10.
-L-O), and Indirect Expenses (part 11). - d.
-HUD-40110-C, Annual Progress Report, and HUD-40110-D, Consolidated Annual Performance and Evaluation Report (CAPER) (OMB No. 2506-0133) Both reports are due from each grantee within 90 days after the close of its program year and are used for competitive/renewal projects and for formula programs, respectively.
-The auditor is only expected to test the financial data, which is found in Part 3, Summary Overview of Grant Activities, C. Performance and Expenditure Information, of the Annual Progress Report, and in Part 3, Accomplishment Data Planned Goal and Actual Outputs, of CAPER (24 CFR section 574.520 and 24 CFR part 91). - e.
-Integrated Disbursement Information System (IDIS) (OMB No. 2506-0077) HOPWA formula grantees and competitive grantees, starting in FY2012, utilize IDIS Online to conduct financial transactions.
+Grantees are required to only complete the sections on Program Income (Part 10.
+L-O), and Indirect Expenses (Part 11). - d.
+HUD-40110-C, Annual Progress Report, and HUD-40110-D, Consolidated Annual Performance and Evaluation Report (CAPER) (OMB No. 2506-0133) - Both reports are due from each grantee within 90 days after the close of its program year and are used for competitive/renewal projects and for formula programs, respectively.
+The auditor is only expected to test the financial data, which is found in Part 3, Summary Overview of Grant Activities, C. Performance and Expenditure Information, of the Annual Progress Report, and in Part 3, e.
+Integrated Disbursement Information System (IDIS) (OMB No. 2506-0077) - HOPWA formula grantees and competitive grantees utilize IDIS Online to conduct financial transactions.
 Grantees must set up activities for the grantee and project sponsor in IDIS.
 An activity corresponds to the eligible HOPWA grant activities and is tied to the operating year.
 After an activity has been set up, funds are drawn down by creating a voucher that sends the payment request to the line of credit control system (LOCCS).
+Auditors may use the associated MicroStategy reporting system to compare budget and draw information with actuals and receipts on file with the grantee: PR01 (total grant amounts with total draws and balances); PR02 (activity-level funding and drawn amount under a grant); PR07 (sequential draws completed by the grantee); and PR05 (draws sorted by project and activity).
+The Contact Support link within IDIS can be used to get clarification on system navigation and report variables.